yiisoft/yii2/framework/UPGRADE.md

 ----------------------

 * PHP requirements were raised to 7.1.
 Make sure your code is updated accordingly.
 * memcache PECL extension support was dropped.
-Use memcached PECL extesion instead.
+Use memcached PECL extension instead.
 * Following new methods have been added to `yii\i18n\MessageInterface` `addHeader()`, `setHeader()`, `getHeader()`, `setHeaders()` providing ability to setup custom mail headers.
 Make sure your provide implementation for those methods, while creating your own mailer solution.